The Disclosure Policy was updated on 14 February 2019.

 6.4 Assessment of future performance, earnings outlook and profit warnings

-In the Report by the Executive Board and the actual report section of its interim report and the financial statements bulletin, OP Financial Group presents an assessment of the Group's probable future performance.
+In the Report by the Board of Directors and the actual report section of its interim report and the financial statements bulletin, OP Financial Group presents an assessment of the Group's probable future performance.
 In addition to general demand and market factors, the forward-looking statements contain a statement on factors and risks affecting future developments.
 The presented forward-looking statements and estimates are based on the management's present view of the development of OP Financial Group and its business, and the actual results may differ materially from the statements and estimates.

 In connection with the presentation of forward-looking statements, OP Financial Group issues a verbal (non-numerical) statement of the expected pre-tax earnings on a year-on-year basis.
 Such verbal statement is issued at Group level only.